gsk-gautam/RAGAs-Metrics-Integration-for-LLM-Logs/README.md

 - Replace random scoring with real LLM-based evaluation (e.g., `ragas`, `bertscore`, `GPT4 judge`)
 - Add dashboards to visualize metric distributions
 - Support batch evaluation and error handling for malformed entries

 ---

-## 📄 License

-This project is for educational and internal evaluation purposes.
-You are free to adapt and extend it for your specific use case.

----